lararosekelley/dotfiles/README.md

 * tmux.conf: Tmux config file

-Note that the Vim and Zsh config files assume that you have downloaded Go and properly set up the Pathogen package manager for Vim (see above)
+Note that the Vim and Zsh config files assume that you have downloaded Go and properly set up the Pathogen package manager for Vim (see above).

 ### Brew Cask